SchrodtSven/PhascolarctosCinereus/Architecture.md

-# Architecture File
+# DAD - Design& Architecture Dossier

+## Way to go, while developing

+During the main developing phase of this project, we will use magic interceptors (that may disappear l8er; or *not*).

 ## Global stuff

 1. The global instance of <code>Koalas\Core\Base</code> named <code>$koalas</code> will always exists - but never mind, it is
-    - Lazy loding
+    - Lazy loding,  or
-    - Needed anyway
+    - Needed anyway, but
+    - *not* disturbing if unused

 ## Indexing, Slicing